Is your dog scared of the Roomba? Have you ever wondered why this happens?

 Alternatively, run it at times when they are most relaxed, such as while they’re napping or after their playtime.

-Remember that dogs have sensitive hearing and can get stressed out by sudden loud noises, so be mindful of the volume and frequency.
+Keep in mind, dogs’ sensitive hearing can make them stressed from sudden loud noises, so monitor the volume and frequency carefully.

 Keep an eye on your dog’s body language and behavior